ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 action bite attack on hit.
 - Darkvision out to 120 feet
 - Advantage on hearing based checks
-- Blindsight out to 60 feet
+- Blindsight out to 60 feet (reliant on hearing)
 - Advantage on Dexterity checks and saving throws

 ### Unwilling Shift Triggers